1. Language and Speakers

 Many people still question the need for a particular standard orthography or the need for a standard orthography at all.
 The above standard spelling system allows us to write down a language consistently and accurately.
 Consistent spelling systems ensure that everyone writes words down in the same way so that everyone can understand each other and so that in years to come people will still be able to understand what has been written now.

 The alphabet of an accurate spelling system reflects the true nature of the phonemes used in the language.
-Aboriginal languages contain many phonemes that do not occur in English.
+Aborigial languages contain many phonemes that do not occur in English.
 The standard spelling system for Mirniny corresponds to these sounds so that the written word reflects the spoken word.

 2.2 Consonant Inventory